-All subcontractors' employees must use appropriate eye and face protection equipment for any operations which present potential eye or face injury from physical, chemical, or radiation agents.
-The designated eye and face protection shall be worn at all times while in the construction work area.
+Subcontractors must use appropriate eye protection and task specific face protection equipment.
+The designated eye protection shall be worn at all times while in the construction work area.
+Face protection shall be used as required by the task.

-Subcontractor's employees must wear full face shields, along with safety glasses that are equipped with side shields whenever involved in grinding, chipping, or where flying particles create hazards to the eyes and face.
+Subcontractors must wear full face shields, along with safety glasses that are equipped with side shields whenever involved in grinding, chipping, or where flying particles create hazards to the eyes and face.

-Subcontractor's employees are required to keep eye and face protection equipment clean and in good repair.
+Subcontractor are required to keep eye and face protection equipment clean and in good repair.
 Use of eye and face equipment with structural or optical defects is prohibited.

-Safety glasses, safety goggles, or prescriptive eye wear that do not comply with ANSI-287.1-1968 are not authorized eye protection on any company construction project.
+Safety glasses, safety goggles, or prescriptive eye wear that do not comply with ANSI-Z87 are not authorized eye protection on any company construction project.